Chhattisgarh Jungle Trek: The Jungle Book Trek

 What to take on the Chhattisgarh Jungle Trek

 If you’re trekking in the Chhattisgarh jungles in winter, the temperature during the day will be at around 15 to 25 degrees and at night, the temperature will drop to 5 to 7 degrees.
-You will need to carry a minimum of three warm layers.
+You will need to carry a minimum of two warm layers.
 Apart from this, ensure you carry your warm accessories such as synthetic (water resistant) gloves, woollen socks and balaclava.

 Ensure you carry a sandals, poncho and full sleeve t-shirts and pants to have a comfortable trek.